 If you have a mischievous cat who likes to get into things they shouldn’t, are introducing a new pet into the home, or just want to give your cat some space of their own, a cat gate could be the solution to these and dozens of other situations.
 Using a cat gate indoors can increase the safety and the versatility of your home, helping to keep your cat healthy and happy.
 While gates are often used for dogs, they also play an important role for cats, too.

 You can put a cat gate to use in your home in many different ways.
 A gate can help to keep your cat out of an area that’s dangerous or that you don’t want them in.
+It is recommended when you are kitten proofing your home.
 By putting a gate in a doorway, you can leave a door open for ventilation, heat circulation, or just to keep the spaces feeling more connected.
 A gate can also be a practical solution for areas where you don’t have a door to close, and many pet owners put pet gates around Christmas trees, fireplaces, and other heating elements.

 Gates also play important roles in helping to separate your furry family animals.
 Using a pet gate can give your cat some space in the home exclusively, so they can retreat away from the family dog when some quiet time is needed.
 Installing pet gates in doorways can allow a new pet to meet your current pets with a safe barrier between them.
 This setup can make for safer and more gradual introductions.